DelineaXPM/dsv-k8s/README.md

 make deploy
 ```

-Note that, unless an existing `$(REGISTRY)` is specified, the build will start
+### Minikube

+By default, the build uses Minikube and it must be up to build the test image.

+`minikube tunnel` must also be running so that the build can communicate with
+the registry unless the build uses an external `$(REGISTRY)`.

+Execute `eval $(minikube dockerenv)` in the build shell to use the Minikube
+Docker daemon.

+### The Registry

-one on the cluster so it can make the release image available to the test image.
+The test image is based on the release image so the build needs to pull the
+latter to build the former.

+By default, the build will look for a 'registry' service on the cluster and if
+none is found it will run `minikube addons enable registry` to start one.

+This behavior can be overridden by specifying the registry `host:port` in
-Also note that the `Makefile` does not include `docker login`.
+`$(REGISTRY)`.
+Note that the `Makefile` does not invoke `docker login`.

-## The CA Certificate
+### The CA Certificate

 The WebHook uses the cluster CA certificate.
 The default location is
 `${HOME}/.minikube/ca.crt` but that can be overridden by setting `$(CA_CRT)`.